 The debate and decision process involving many Conference Attendees meeting in a short time period can be confusing and difficult.
-MA has adopted an abbreviated, modified set of rules based on Robert's Rules of Order (Appendix II: Parliamentary Procedure).
+MA has adopted an abbreviated, modified set of rules based on Robert's Rules of Order (Appendix II: Parliamentary Procedure, page 75).
 The Delegate/Regional Representative should read and understand these rules, and be prepared to follow them.

 Attendees should strive to avoid issues of personality and prestige.
-Our Third Legacy Procedure is designed to remove issues of politics and prestige from the process of selecting persons to serve in positions such as Trustee, Delegate, or Regional Representative.
+Our Third Legacy Procedure (see page 79) is designed to remove issues of politics and prestige from the process of selecting persons to serve in positions such as Trustee, Delegate, or Regional Representative.
 Conference Attendees should seek to avoid engaging in a campaign or political process and should seek to avoid ego and disappointment concerning their own role in the MA Service Structure.

-After the Conference, Delegates/Regional Representatives return home to report on what took place.
+After the Conference, Delegates/Regional Representatives report on what took place.
 This is an important step in preserving the unity of MA as a whole.
 At least one Delegate/Regional Representative should attend each DSC/RSC meeting to assure that all members have an opportunity to know what is being done at the World Service level to further the purposes of MA.
-The Delegate/Regional Representative should then make it available to all area members.
+The Delegate/Regional Representative should provide a copy of the final Conference report to their Service Committee, which should then make it available to all area members.
 Regular communication with GSRs in their District/Region helps assure that the Delegate/Regional Representative is speaking for the groups.
 When a Delegate casts a vote at the Conference, they should have in mind that this decision must soon be explained back home.
 This is an essential part of the democratic process.
-Also, Delegates may need to be polled between annual meetings of the MA World Service Conference in accordance with Article 9 of the Conference Charter (see The Conference Charter in Appendix I: Foundation Documents).
+Also, Delegates may need to be polled between annual meetings of the MA World Service Conference in accordance with Article 9 of the Conference Charter (see The Conference Charter in Appendix I: Foundation Documents, page 49.)